leo-arch/clifm/src/README.md

 ## 6) Plugins

-**Clifm**'s plugins, that is, commands or set of commands executed by **Clifm**, could be any executable file, be it a shell script, a binary file (C, Python, Go, Rust, or whatever programming language you like).
+**Clifm**'s plugins, that is, commands or set of commands executed by **clifm**, can be any executable file, be it a shell script, a binary file (C, Python, Go, Rust, or whatever programming language you like).
 See the [plugins section](https://github.com/leo-arch/clifm/wiki/Advanced#plugins).